protocolbuffers/protobuf-php/README.md

 AdditionalFeatures:
 * Keep default values in generated JSON.
 By default protobuf compiler strips all default values.
-In sime cases it can be needed to keep them.
+In some cases it can be needed to keep them.
 It can be triggered by code below:
 ````
 GPBWire::setKeepDefaultValues(true);
 ````